Call us FREE on

 Purchase price Stamp Duty rate Tax to pay

-If you are buying an additional residential property, or you are buying a property with a partner who already owns a property, you will have to pay a stamp duty surcharge of 3%.
+If you are buying an additional residential property or a property with a partner who already owns another property, you will have to pay a different rate of SDLT.
+This includes holiday homes, buy-to-let investment properties, and second homes used for working away from the main family home.

 Purchase price Stamp Duty rate Tax to pay